topleft/WheresTheBeer/README.md

 # WheresTheBeer
 A beer locator for a production brewery.

 I am a brewer at Kannah Creek Brewing Co. (www.kcbcgj.com) and want to imbed a beer locator into our website.
 This is my first gitHub post, and for now it only contains a python file with basic functionality.
-I have had exposure to Flask and Django, so my plan is to use these to expand this into a web app.
-As a novice to programming, I am learning almost everything as I write this program so any help/suggestion would be appreciated.
+I have had exposure to Peewee, Flask and Django, so my plan is to use these to expand this into a web app.
+As a novice to programming, I am learning almost everything as I write this program so any help/suggestions would be appreciated.

 Objectives: